 About the procedureA body lift is a plastic surgery procedure that is used to remove excess skin from the torso and trunk.
 When people gain significant amounts of weight, the skin responds by stretching and increasing in size.
 In addition, the body actually manufactures new skin as well!
 Unfortunately, after losing this weight (including after bariatric surgery or weight loss surgery), the extra skin remains and sags and droops.
 This extra skin can lead to rashes, can cause clothes to not fit properly, and is generally not aesthetically pleasing to look at.

-In order to remove this excess skin, it is necessary to cut it off surgically.
+In order to remove this excess skin in Los Angeles body contouring patients, it is necessary to cut it off surgically.
 When the excess skin is located on the trunk or torso, this procedure is called a body lift.
 In general, there are two types of body lifts: upper body lifts and lower body lifts.
 Upper body lifts are utilized in patients who have significant upper abdominal and upper back skin excess.
 Typically, this skin excess hangs down under the arms, back, and breasts/chest.
 In an upper body lift, Dr. Hirsch will make an incision across the upper abdomen and across the back, extending to almost the midline.
 He will then lift up the skin and pull it tight, and then removed the extra skin.
 In women, Dr. Hirsch will place this incision in the bra line in order to minimize its visibility.

-In a lower body lift, the excess skin is located over the lower abdomen, flanks, and back.
+In a Los Angeles lower body lift, the excess skin is located over the lower abdomen, flanks, and back.
 In order to remove this skin, Dr. Hirsch will make an incision is over the lower abdomen similar to an abdominoplasty (tummy tuck).
 He will then extend the incision so that it goes around the back, almost to the midline.
 Dr. Hirsch will then lift up the skin, pull it tight, and remove the extra skin.
 This procedure is called a belt lipectomy.
 Occasionally after weight loss, the buttocks appear deflated and flat as well.
 Instead of removing the extra skin, Dr. Hirsch can use the extra skin to reshape the buttocks.
 This procedure is called a lower body lift.
 Both the belt lipectomy and lower body lifts are plastic surgery procedures that are used to improve the appearance of the lower body and trunk.
 In both upper and lower body lifts, liposuction is used in combination with surgery to maximize the aesthetic benefit of the procedure.

-Body lift surgery is performed under general anesthesia.
+Body lift surgery is performed in Los Angeles under general anesthesia.
 After surgery, patients may experience mild to moderate discomfort depending on the type and extent of surgery.
 Some patients may prefer to go home after surgery while others may prefer to remain in the hospital or in a recovery facility for a night.
 In most cases, drains will be used following body lift surgery and a compressive garment is used after body lift surgery as well.
 It may take 1-2 weeks to resume normal activities following body lift surgery.

 Frequently asked questions about body lift: